PD5DJ/GPSMap/README.md

  **MapSelect** - Select Map to load, needs model change or power cycle to take effect, 0 correnspondents to **map0xsmall.png**, **map0small.png**, **map0medium.png**, **map0large.png** and **map0xlarge.png** etc...

-Maps can be generated at the following page: https://hobby4life.nl/mapgen

 In the **main.lua** file

 Look for the following lines: